 How to get to Vivaldi Park

 To get there independently from downtown Seoul simply take the free tourist shuttle bus; you just need to make a reservation on their website (at least 2 days in advance).
-The bus leaves Myeongdong at 8am or 10.30am and returns at 6pm or 9.30pm, and takes about 2 hours; see their site for full details here (you can also board at Hongdae, Dongdaemun, and Samseong Station)
+The bus leaves Myeongdong at 8am or 10.30am and returns at 6pm or 9pm, and takes about 2 hours; see their site for full details here (you can also board at Hongdae, Dongdaemun, and Samseong stations).